Arronk/My-Coding-Journey/LogR2.md

 especially after 6 pints and watching the UFC for several hours.
 Aiming to be onto the psets tomorrow, for now though i'm off on a boat cruise.

-## Day 83: 08.10.2018
+## Days of FAIL: 08.10.2018 - 11.10.18

 ### Progress: Well my streak is broken

 The work conference festivities got the best of me and I didn't get around to getting my hour in.
-Another hole in my github graph but not to worry i'll just keep going today hopefully.
+Another hole in my github graph but not to worry i'll just keep going on my return.

+## Day 83: 12.10.18

+### Progress: Back to coding!

+Well I came back fatter and with a lot of work on my plate so not in the best mind for coding.
+Went on to finish the week5 exercises tonight but I am not happy with the way I completed them having to reference the answers in most occasions.
+Generators are new and confusing and I struggled in this area.
+Have to work tomorrow but i'm hoping to have week5 and week6 close to completion by the end of the week.